 Postpartum depression can make it difficult for a new mother to bond with her baby and reengage in everyday activities, and it can be difficult to distinguish the disorder from the more general and mild \u201cbaby blues.\u201d In order to promote early intervention, it\u2019s important for healthcare providers to understand the factors that can contribute to postpartum so it\u2019s recognized and diagnosed as soon as possible.
 A recent study looked at how childbirth fears are a predictor for postpartum depression.\r\nWhat is Postpartum Depression\r\nChildbirth can be a traumatic experience, combining both physical and mental exertion to deliver a baby safely.
-Between 50 and 80 percent of new mothers report restlessness, anxiety, irritation and tearfulness that can be summed up as baby blues.
-But in some cases women may develop more serious symptoms, including those associated with a depressive episode.
-On rare occasions, women can develop psychotic depression following childbirth.
-A mother recovering from childbirth can be overwhelmed by not only learning how to care for her baby but also finding herself isolated from childless friends and social interactions at her job.
+Between 50 and 80 percent of new mothers report restlessness, anxiety, irritation, and tearfulness that can be summed up as baby blues.
+But in some cases, women may develop more serious symptoms, including those associated with a depressive episode.
+On rare occasions, women can develop psychotic depression following childbirth.\r\n\r\nA mother recovering from childbirth can be overwhelmed by not only learning how to care for her baby but also finding herself isolated from childless friends and social interactions at her job.
 When a new mother finds herself unmotivated to care for her baby or even get out of bed, it\u2019s time to seek help.
 Even if there\u2019s confusion regarding whether signs of postpartum depression are there, it\u2019s important to check in with a physician.
 As with any mental disorder, early intervention is a key to effective treatment.\r\nHow Can Childbirth Fears Be a Predictor for Postpartum Depression\r\nThe study, which was led by study author Sari Raisanen, an epidemiologist and visiting scholar at Emory University in Atlanta, found that women that are diagnosed with a fear of labor and delivery are at an increased risk for developing postpartum depression.
 According to the findings, women with a history of depression had the highest risk of developing postpartum depression.\r\n\r\nHowever, women that had a significant fear of childbirth, but no prior history of depression, were three times more likely to meet criteria for postpartum depression.
 The researchers reviewed the birth and health registries of 511,422 single-child births in Finland between 2002 and 2010.
-Postpartum depression was found in 0.3 percent of the women, and more than five percent that had a history of depression went on to develop postpartum.
-One curiosity for the research team was that among women with no history of depression one-third developed postpartum depression.
-Among women that were diagnosed by a physician with a fear of childbirth there was three times the risk of developing postpartum depression.
-Additional risk factors included pre-term birth, major congenital anomaly and the performing of a Caesarean section.
-The study provides insight for a group of women that are at an increased risk of experiencing symptoms that are associated with postpartum depression.
-While it has been long known that a history of depression makes postpartum depression more likely, the risk factors for postpartum depression among women who have never had depression has been unknown.
+Postpartum depression was found in 0.3 percent of the women, and more than five percent that had a history of depression went on to develop postpartum.\r\n\r\nOne curiosity for the research team was that among women with no history of depression one-third developed postpartum depression.
+Among women that were diagnosed by a physician with a fear of childbirth, the risk was three times greater for developing postpartum depression.\r\n\r\nAdditional risk factors included pre-term birth, major congenital anomaly and the performing of a Caesarean section.
+The study provides insight for a group of women that are at an increased risk of experiencing symptoms that are associated with postpartum depression.\r\n\r\nWhile it has been long known that a history of depression makes postpartum depression more likely, the risk factors for postpartum depression among women who have never had depression has been unknown.
 The study\u2019s findings may help clinicians identify women that are at risk for developing postpartum and introduce mental health treatment right away when symptoms appear.
 Early intervention may help new mothers experience a higher quality of life and ensure that they are able to bond with their baby.\r\nGet Treatment Today\r\nIf you need treatment for depression, we can help.
 We treat depression as well as a variety of other disorders.
 We offer treatment for:\r\n\r\n \tAnxiety\r\n \tBipolar disorder\r\n \tOCD\r\n \tSchizophrenia\r\n\r\nTo learn more about how childbirth fears can be a predictor for postpartum depression, call Lucida today.